-Disciplinary Actions include Citations (generally for less serious violations -143 in FY2017) or Sanctions (for more serious violations -43 in FY2017).
-The Commission also has an option to send "letters of findings" to licensees when an investigation reveals only technical license law violations that involve no harm to the public.
+Disciplinary Actions include Citations (generally for less serious violations -116 in FY20) or Sanctions (for more serious violations -22 in FY20).
+The Commission also has an option to send "Letters of Findings" to licensees when an investigation reveals only technical license law violations that involve no harm to the public.

-The Commission and Board make extensive use of Consent Orders to resolve contested cases.
+The Commission and Board uses Consent Orders to resolve contested cases.
 Where there is little dispute regarding the facts in a case and the parties agree on the sanction to be imposed, the Commission and Board use the Consent Order to save parties the time and the expense of a full, formal hearing before an Administrative Law Judge.
 Most cases are resolved without a formal hearing.
-Only six cases were heard before an Administrative Law Judge in FY2017.
+Seven hearings were scheduled to be heard before an Administrative Law Judge in FY20 and five hearings were held.